You Can't Take It with You (play): Act Two

-The second act takes place several days later.
-Alice has invited Tony and his father and mother over for dinner the next evening, and it is the only thing on the entire family's mind.
-Alice runs around the house telling her family to try to act as normal as possible.
-Penny has brought actress Gay Wellington over to read over Penny's latest play, but Gay becomes very drunk, and passes out onto the living room couch after looking at the snakes.
+Several days later, Alice has invited Tony and his parents over for dinner the next evening.
+Alice implores her family to act as normal as possible to make a good impression.

-Ed returns from distributing Essie's candies, worried that he is being followed by someone.
-When Mr. De Pinna looks out the window, he sees no one other than a man walking away.
-Ed is still sent out by Essie to deliver more candies.
-Paul and Mr. De Pinna are downstairs the whole time making fireworks.
-Mr. De Pinna comes up from the basement carrying a painting that Penny had started of him as a discus thrower.
-Mr. De Pinna asks if Penny would finish it and she agrees.
-She leaves to put on her painting gear and Mr. De Pinna leaves to put on his costume.

-At the same time, Mr. Kolenkhov arrives and begins Essie's ballet lesson.
+Penny has brought actress Gay Wellington over to read over her latest play, but Gay becomes very drunk and passes out on the living room couch.
+Essie asks Ed to help deliver her candies around the neighborhood, but he is reluctant as he believes he was followed the last time.
+Mr. De Pinna comes up from the cellar carrying a painting that Penny had started of him as a discus thrower.
+He asks Penny to finish it and she agrees.
+She puts on her painting smock and Mr. De Pinna puts on a toga costume.
+Mr. Kolenkhov arrives and begins Essie's ballet lesson.
 Ed provides accompanying music on the xylophone.
 Rheba runs in and out of the kitchen cleaning.
-Grandpa takes this time to practice darts and feed the snakes.
-In the midst of all this hullabaloo, Tony appears in the doorway with Mr. Kirby and Mrs. Kirby.
-Before them is the entire eccentric spectacle.
-Apparently, Tony has forgotten for which night dinner was planned, and Alice is incredibly embarrassed.

-Penny tells Alice not to worry, and that they can manage a nice dinner easily.
-She gives a list of things to Donald and tells him to run down to the store.
-Grandpa tries desperately to keep the party normal and under control for the sake of his granddaughter.
-Mr. Kirby reveals himself to be a very straitlaced fat-cat, who raises orchids as a hobby.
-Mr. Kirby investigates a child's model and finds it is Paul's "hobby".
-Mrs. Kirby tells them that her true passion is spiritualism, which Penny derides as a "fake".
-During a discussion of hobbies, Mr. Kolenkhov brings up that the Romans' hobby was wrestling, and demonstrates on Mr. Kirby by throwing him on the floor.
+In the midst of the chaos, Tony, having forgotten for which night the dinner was planned, appears in the doorway with Mr. and Mrs. Kirby.
+Alice is incredibly embarrassed.
+Penny tells Alice not to worry, and insists that the Kirbys stay for dinner.
+Grandpa tries to keep the party under control for the sake of his granddaughter.
+Mr. Kirby, a straitlaced businessman, is unamused by Paul’s childish interests.
+Mrs. Kirby mentions her passion for spiritualism, which Penny derides.
+During a discussion of hobbies, Mr. Kolenkhov brings up that the Romans' hobby was wrestling, and demonstrates by throwing Mr. Kirby to the floor, angering him.